clover/codelab-remote-pay-cloud/README.md

 };
 ```

 The `access_token` was also passed to your POS as a query parameter.
-This is because our CodeLab: Remote Pay Cloud application does not have a backend server, so we have configured it to redirect with an `access_token` rather than a `code`.
+This is because our CodeLab application does not have a backend server, so we have configured it to redirect with an `access_token` rather than a `code`.
 To read more about how to securely obtain an `access_token` using your own POS's backend server, please reference our [OAuth documentation](https://docs.clover.com/build/oauth-2-0/).

 ```diff
 RemotePayCloudTutorial = function() {